Frank J. Guarini Justice Complex

-The Frank J. Guarini Justice Complex is a judicial complex under construction in Jersey City, New Jersey, scheduled for completion in 2024.
-The complex, which will comprise a five-story building, a one-and-a-half-story building, and a six-story parking garage, will be replacing the Hudson County Administration Building that was built in 1957.
+The Frank J. Guarini Justice Complex is a judicial complex in Jersey City, New Jersey, that opened in 2026.
+The complex comprises a five-story building, a one-and-a-half-story building, and a six-story parking garage, that replaces the Hudson County Administration Building, which was built in 1957.
 The complex is named after New Jersey Democratic politician Frank J. Guarini.

 Design

-The complex, while sharing a single foundation, includes three buildings: a five-story offices and courthouses, a one-and-half story building for Surrogate court, and a six-story, 471-space parking garage.
-The parking garage will have shorter floors than the main building, allowing the five-story courthouse to overhang the six-story garage.
-A three-story ramp will connect the lobby with the main courthouse, providing access while avoiding the higher security lower levels.
+The complex shares a single foundation and includes three buildings: a five-story offices and courthouses, a one-and-half story building for Surrogate court, and a six-story, 471-space parking garage.
+The parking garage has shorter floors than the main building, allowing the five-story courthouse to overhang the six-story garage.
+A three-story ramp connects the lobby with the main courthouse, providing access while avoiding the higher security lower levels.
+The complex features a 75-seat cafeteria, a self-help law library, a children’s play area and staff training spaces.